Grilled Eggplant Salad

 For anyone who saw the title of this recipe and said “I don’t like eggplant,” I need to remind you of my discovery that grilled eggplant is really one of the best things about summer.
 I was never an eggplant fan until I started growing the thin Japanese Eggplants in my garden, and cooking them on the grill.
 If you’ve never had grilled eggplant, you’ve never really had eggplant!

 I loved this Grilled Eggplant, Grape Tomato, and Feta Salad.
-However, if I can’t possibly talk you into eggplant, then you still should try the Basil, Parsley, and Caper sauce that we used as a dressing in this recipe.
-The sauce recipe and the inspiration to combine it with grilled eggplant came from Donna Hay’s New Food Fast, and this is another one of those summer herb sauces that would be good on nearly anything.
+However, if I can’t possibly talk you into eggplant, then you still should try the Basil, Parsley, and Caper dressing that we used as a dressing in this recipe to eat on grilled chicken, fish, or vegetabes.
+The sauce recipe and the inspiration to combine it with grilled eggplant inspired by a recipe in Donna Hay’s New Food Fast (affiliate link), and this is another one of those summer herb combinations that would be good on nearly anything.

 More Tasty Recipes with Eggplant: